 It was this defining moment that Malaika took her middle name permanently, the meaning of which is 'angel' in Swahili.
 Her brand 'Malaika Vision' reflects this vision of angels.
 She would come to understand her paintings as translations of apparitions from altered states of consciousness, oftentimes supported by plant medicine.
 Malaika finished her time in Southeast Asia completing murals with her left untrained hand and dove into the healing potential of art and her body.

 After Malaika received a BA in Fine Arts with a focus in painting from UCSC in 2008, she relocated to the Bay Area.
 To fund her artistic endeavors, she began working in the zero waste industry.
 Her eyes were opened to the mountains of waste that end up in landfills.
 Rather than simply ruminate on the issue, she longed to inspire change concerning what she calls society’s ‘trash shadow'.
 In 2011 while diving for litter in the Feather River, she envisaged Dirty Trashy Mamas, a conceptual arts group that crafted impromptu sculptures and performance art pieces out of found festival garbage.
-The response was tremendous; she was reminded that art, comedy and dance were the most successful vehicles to encourage sustainable actions within herself and her audience.
+The response was tremendous, reaffirming that art, comedy and dance were the most successful vehicles to encourage sustainable actions within herself and her audience.

 Malaika's journey has returned her to a love of filmmaking.
 She is pursuing a Screenwriting Certificate from CCSF and hopes to one day direct a feature length film from her own screenplay.
 Malaika's short films have premiered at Bernal Heights Film Festival, Festival of the Moving Image and City Shorts Film Festival.
 She has worked as a PA for Last Black Man in San Francisco, Bloody Maria Series and Shameless Photography.

-She dabbles as a comedian and has performed with several circus troupes as a fire dancer and character actor and clown.
+She dabbles as a comedian and has performed with several circus troupes as a fire dancer and character actor.
 She enjoys taking a break from making garbage art by ritualistically arranging ‘ephemeral earth nests’ out of organic matter.
 The collection process of natural objects also allows her to pick up micro trash which she considers an integral part of her process.
 Much of her time is spent gardening, daydreaming with pollinators and flowers.